rianhunter/zxcvbn/README.md

 # zxcvbn-cpp

-This is a C++ port of [`zxcvbn`](https://github.com/dropbox/zxcvbn), an advanced password estimation library.
+This is a C++ port of [`zxcvbn`](https://github.com/dropbox/zxcvbn), an advanced password strength estimation library.
 For more details on how `zxcvbn` works and its advantages, check out
 [the blog post](https://tech.dropbox.com/2012/04/zxcvbn-realistic-password-strength-estimation/).

-This port is a direct transcription of the original CoffeeScript source.
+This port is a direct translation of the original CoffeeScript source.
 This allows this port to easily stay in sync with the original source.
 Additionally, this port uses the same exact test scripts from the original with the help of emscripten.